Bringing a group to 3Generate

 If your group consists of smaller groups joining together (a few churches within a circuit, for example) it is acceptable for the leaders to share responsibility across the wider group, especially if that helps with ensuring an appropriate gender mix of leaders.

 Links to web pages with useful 3Generate information:

-- visit our leader playlist on 3GenTV (on YouTube) where you can meet Sanya and Chloe to find out more about bringing a group and what to expect at Pontins
+- The leader playlist on our 3GenerateTV YouTube channel.
+Here you can meet Sanya and Chloe to find out more about bringing a group and what to expect at Pontins.

-- further details about the Youth President and Youth Reps can also be found on the website - please encourage your group members to find out more about these roles, help them understand what they will be voting for in the 3Generate elections and perhaps inspire some to apply!
+- Youth President and Youth Reps pages.
+Please encourage your group members to find out more about these roles, help them understand what they will be voting for in the 3Generate elections and perhaps inspire some to apply!

 Information days for leaders are held across the country.
-As well as updates about the event (including Safeguarding) and how to complete yours and the children's details on the iKnow Church event management system, the Leaders' Days will focus on enabling your 8-23s to engage with the event, with the manifesto and to make the most of this opportunity to share what matters to them with the wider church.
+As well as updates about the event (including Safeguarding) and how to complete your details and your groups' details on the iKnow Church event management system, the Leaders' Days will focus on enabling your 8-23 year olds to engage with the event, with the 3Generate Manifesto and to make the most of this opportunity to share what matters to them with the wider church.

 - Saturday 12 October, St Luke's Church, Great Colmore Street, Birmingham, B15 2AT